 Holy crap, Satipo was played by Alfred Molina?
 Okay getting back to the scene.
 This establishes an imminent but not immediate danger.
 Chekov’s gun is now in play, the audience knows they are going to be seeing angry natives.
 And we still haven’t seen the Fedora Man’s face.

 The Fedora Man reaches a stream and he consults his notes.
 Barranca makes his move he draws his pistol and makes the fatal mistake of cocking it.
 Indy hears it and lashes out (literally) with his whip, striking the pistol from Barranca’s hand.
-Jones starts to recoiling his whip and finally, at long last steps into the camera and we finally see his face.
+Jones starts recoiling his whip and finally, at long last steps into the camera frame and we finally see his face.

 Absolutely brilliant.
 You knew everything you needed to about this man before he said a word.